johnshearing/bioelectocracy/README.md

 * [The Creature From Jekyll Island: Read as a PDF on Internet Archive](https://ia904500.us.archive.org/17/items/pdfy--Pori1NL6fKm2SnY/The%20Creature%20From%20Jekyll%20Island.pdf)
 * [Central Bank History Overview](https://youtu.be/modgQh23iRA?si=ZH1Yfiic48ck2m_o&t=162)

 We cannot expect Mac to turn itself into all that we would ask for when the central banks and supporting blob manipulate public attention, public preferences, and public perceptions.
-All the mind, market, and money maipulation are causing the collective to ask for things that nobody would want if they were not being manipulated.
+All the mind, market, and money manipulation are causing the collective to ask for things that nobody would want if they were not being manipulated.
 This is why Mac is becoming a wonderful home for the central banks and supporting blob rather than a wonderful home for all of us individual humans.
 Minds, markets, and money must be completely free of manipulation if Mac is to think correctly and arrive at its natural target form in morphous-space - the best home for all of us according to our own preferences.

 **All of the following manipulations, when implemented by central authorities, cause deformations in Mac which serve the central authorities:** [Taxes](https://youtu.be/0Oo4ng6dWrQ?si=MzDYNdRJIhqm2EFp&t=1385), price controls, fiat money, printing currency, creating money supply shortages or gluts, manipulating interest rates, manipulating lending policy, usury in general, tariffs, sanctions, creating supply shortages or supply gluts, creating artificial demand with provocative advertising, unfavorable regulations to target a competing industry (e.g. SEC and Central Banks crushing crypto industry with regulation), giving corporations the same rights as humans, cultivating identity politics to prevent a united population, staging riots, social media censorship of non-state narratives, state controlled media, state controlled education, state controlled scientific research, state controlled a.i., state controlled search engines, creating crises both real and imagined (e.g. pandemics, climate change), sabotage to close markets (e.g. Nord Stream), false flag events to justify wars, using wars to seize land and assets and to close markets, using war to create artificial markets, using wars to launder money, using wars to force nations into debt, [destroying countries that won't exchange in our currency](https://x.com/GUnderground_TV/status/1214205772017655809), flooding a city with drugs to crash market prices and to put the local population in prison, using drug money to finance covert operations and regime change, [laws which encourage divorce and weaken families](https://youtu.be/Tq_MQVlefwE?si=WzOpXcaqFfCAeY2l), flooding a city with immigrants to crash market prices, lawfare and prison for journalists and honest politicians, blackmail operations for vulnerable politicians and media influencers, election manipulation, assasionation, anything which makes people feel isolated from each other and separated from God.